|

 Deletes the item from the set.

-The function searches an item with key equal to val in the set, unlinks it from the set, and returns true.
-If the item with key equal to val is not found the function return false.
+If the item with key equal to key is not found the function return false.

 Note the hash functor should accept a parameter of type Q that can be not the same as value_type.